-- If you are installing Netfinity Manager for OS/2, see "Netfinity Manager for OS/2 system requirements". - If you are installing Netfinity Manager for Windows 95 (or Windows 98), see "Netfinity Manager for Windows 95 and Windows 98 system requirements". - If you are installing Netfinity Manager for Windows NT, see "Netfinity Manager for Windows NT system requirements" on page 79.
+- If you are installing Netfinity Manager for OS/2, see "Netfinity Manager for OS/2 system requirements." - If you are installing Netfinity Manager for Windows 95 (or Windows 98), see "Netfinity Manager for Windows 95 and Windows 98 system requirements" on page 89. - If you are installing Netfinity Manager for Windows NT, see "Netfinity Manager for Windows NT system requirements" on page 89.